harryganz/harryganz.github.io/_drafts/2024-03-07-making-a-good-poc.md

 assess how difficult they are going to be until you start solving them.
 Edge cases, backtracking, hidden complexity, and unknowns pop up all over the place and it is impossible before you set out to tell how long and winding the road really is.
-For that reason, a quick, targeted attempt at a partial solution is often a good way of figuring out what the hard parts will be and whether your approach will actually work.
+For that reason, a quick, targeted attempt at a partial solution is often a good way of figuring out what the hard parts will be, and whether your approach will actually work.
+A good P.O.C. can save time by preventing a team from going down "blind alleys" and, because you already have some idea of how hard the problem is to solve, will also improve time estimates for the final solution.
+A bad P.O.C. is simply a waste of time.
-The problem I see with many P.O.Cs, however, is that they either aren't targeted properly, solving the wrong problem, or they aren't quick, including too much.

 Before explaining how to make a good P.O.C. it is probably worth defining a few terms.
-What I refer to as a proof of concept might be called something else by other people, so I would like to make sure we are all on the same page.

 * Proof of concept (P.O.C) - A targeted solution to a specific technical challenge that is needed to fulfill the scope of a larger software product, but which does not necessarily fulfill the requirements of the software product